mechaniker21/platform_manifest/README.md

 After the sync is finished, please read the [instructions from the Android site](http://s.android.com/source/building.html) on how to build.

     . build/envsetup.sh
-    lunch
+    lunch trltexx

-You can also build (and see how long it took) for specific devices (eg. hammerhead) like this:
+You can also build (and see how long it took) for specific devices (eg. trltexx) like this:

     . build/envsetup.sh
-    lunch aokp_hammerhead-userdebug && time make aokp
+    lunch trltexx-userdebug && time make aokp

 Remember to `make clobber && make clean` every now and then!